silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/02_Controllers/01_Introduction.md

 	}

 <div class="info" markdown="1">
-The [api:Controller::join_links()] is optional, but makes `Link()` more flexible by allowing an `$action` argument, and concatenates the path segments with slashes.
+The [api:SilverStripe\Control\Controller::join_links()] is optional, but makes `Link()` more flexible by allowing an `$action` argument, and concatenates the path segments with slashes.
 The action should map to a method on your controller.
 </div>

 ## Related Documentation